Quickstart

 Default: ["page"]boolDisableJSONLD

-The library look first at JSON-LD to determine metadata.
-This setting gives you the option of disabling it
+The library looks first at JSON-LD to determine metadata.
+This setting gives you the option to disable it.

 Default: falseDictionary<string, int>MinContentLengthReadearable